top of page

 Evaluate the quality of your website's content.
 Is it engaging, informative, and well-structured?
 Poorly written or irrelevant content can discourage visitors from staying on your site and coming back for more.

-Ensure that your content is valuable, unique, and optimized for relevant keywords.
+Ensure that your content is unique, valuable, and optimized for relevant keywords.
 To increase your chances of ranking, adhere to Google's EEAT content quality requirements.

-If necessary, consider deleting obsolete or unhelpful content.
 Explore opportunities to refresh your content with new insights, stats, data, and firsthand visual experiences to enhance user engagement and establish authority.

 Content Quality as per Google: